 The Rental Application Fairness Act governs rental application fees, which are defined as “any sum of money that is charged or accepted by a landlord from a prospective tenant in connection with the prospective tenant’s submission of a rental application that precedes the onset of occupancy.”

-This rental application fee is basically anything pertaining to the application to apply to rent from your Denver property, including the general application fee, holding fees, administrative fees, and if relevant, a pet application fee.
+This rental application fee is anything pertaining to the application to apply to rent from your Denver property, including the general application fee, holding fees, administrative fees, and if relevant, a pet application fee.

 The updated rental application fee law does three main things:

-Requires disclosure of those fees
+Requires new disclosures of those fees.

 The actual expense the landlord incurs in processing the rental application; or

 After calculating the correct amount to charge for your rental application fee, you must disclose that fee to the prospective tenant before they apply.
 If they do apply and you receive the application fee payment, you must provide them with a receipt.
-Electronic receipts are OK, unless the applicant requests a paper copy.
+Electronic receipts are acceptable unless the applicant requests a paper copy.

 Parts 6-8: Application Fee Considerations

-Rental and credit history beyond seven years may not be considered in making leasing decisions
+Rental and credit history beyond seven years may not be considered in making leasing decisions.

-Criminal history beyond five years may not be considered in making leasing decisions except for meth and amphetamine offenses, sex offender-related offenses, and homicide and stalking offenses
+Criminal history beyond five years may not be considered in making leasing decisions except for meth and amphetamine offenses, sex offender-related offenses, and homicide and stalking offenses.

 Part 9: What to Do When an Applicant is Denied

-Provide the prospective tenant a written notice of the denial that states the reason for denial
+Provide the prospective tenant a written notice of the denial that states the reason for denial.

-Provide a prospective tenant with an electronic version of the denial notice, unless the prospective tenant requests a paper denial notice
+Provide a prospective tenant with an electronic version of the denial notice, unless the prospective tenant requests a paper denial notice.

-If the specific screening criteria cannot be directly cited because of the use of a proprietary screening system, the landlord shall instead provide the prospective tenant with a copy of the report from the screening company that uses the proprietary screening system
+If the specific screening criteria cannot be directly cited because of the use of a proprietary screening system, the landlord shall instead provide the prospective tenant with a copy of the report from the screening company that uses the proprietary screening system.

 Parts 10-11: Liability for Denver Property Managers and Tenants